New requirements for pricing in e-commerce and online retailing

 Christoph Krauss

-Christoph Krauss is a senior director at Prof. Roll & Pastuch.
+Christoph Krauss is associate partner at Prof. Roll & Pastuch.
 He has more than 20 years of experience in marketing and sales with leading consumer goods manufacturers and in advising clients on sales, strategy and pricing.
 Mr. Krauss has focused in particular on clients in the B2C sector.

 Kai Pastuch